 7. Potatoes

-Potatoes are one the most versatile veggies on vitamin c vegetables list.
+Potatoes are one the most versatile veggies on the vitamin c vegetables list.
 They are highly nutritious and are very easy to get.
 Anyone can easily incorporate them into their daily diet.
 You can fry them or boil them for a quick, hearty meal.

 Vitamin C Content: